Neil Rhind

-Rhind was awarded an MBE in the 1998 New Year Honours for services to the preservation of the historical character of Blackheath.
-He was elected a Fellow of the Society of Antiquaries of London in June 2005 and, in January 2011, appointed an Honorary Fellow of the University of London, Goldsmiths College for his work in the conservation and historic research of south east London.

 Early life

 Rhind was born and has lived most of his life in Blackheath, London.
 He is the youngest of four siblings born to Doris Pamela and William Alexander, a naval officer.
 During World War II, Rhind was evacuated and separated from his siblings for a time.
 He returned to Blackheath in 1951.
 Rhind was educated at St Marylebone Grammar School.
-He married Elizabeth on 3 September 1960, has two children, and lives in The Lane in Blackheath's Cator Estate.
+He married Elizabeth on 3 September 1960, had two children, and lived in The Lane in Blackheath's Cator Estate.

 Journalism career

 From 1957 to 1959, Rhind served in RAF air traffic control, mainly at Uxbridge.
 He worked briefly as a librarian before joining the Odham Newnes Press where he worked as the Packaging Review Yearbook editor.
 From 1963 he was assistant editor and then managing editor of the Good Food Guide.

 In 1967 he became a freelance writer working as a press officer for the Consumers' Association and press officer of the Greenwich Theatre, during and following its rebuilding and reopening.
 In 1969 he became press officer of the Blackheath Society.

 From 1969, prompted by fierce local opposition to the Greater London Development Plan (London Ringways) and its adverse effect on Blackheath, Rhind became involved in documenting and protecting the social and architectural history of his home district, Blackheath and Greenwich.